xythobuz/OpenRaider/README.md

 On Mac OS X, running `make install` will produce a (more or less) distributable OpenRaider.app bundle.

+Run `make check` to build and run the unit tests.

-You can run a static analysis with cppcheck using `make check`, `make checkFull` or `make checkConfig`.
+You can run a static analysis with cppcheck using `make cppcheck`, `make cppcheckFull` or `make cppcheckConfig`.

 A Doxygen API documentation can be created with `make doc`.